-BATTERY AND ELECTRONICS RECYCLING PROGRAM In September 2018, Billy Bishop Airport launched a Battery and Electronics Recycling Program for employees, tenants and customers.
+BATTERY AND ELECTRONICS RECYCLING PROGRAM

+In September 2018, Billy Bishop Airport launched a Battery and Electronics Recycling Program for employees, tenants and customers.
 The program takes action to keep harmful and toxic batteries out of landfills, where improper disposal can have serious consequences on the environment and human health, by sending these items to recycling facilities for safe processing.
 Weekly pickup service is in effect for all battery recycling bins.

-PortsToronto contracts Safety-Kleen, the largest re-refiner of used oil and provider of parts-cleaning services in North America, to collect, recycle, reuse and/or properly dispose of the antifreeze, oil, oil filters and other equipment used to service Billy Bishop Airport.
+PortsToronto contracts Safety-Kleen, the largest re-refiner of used oil and provider of parts-cleaning services in North America, to collect, recycle. reuse and/or properly dispose of the antifreeze, oil, oil filters and other equipment used to service the Port of Toronto and Billy Bishop Airport.

-GREEN BINS GROWING COMPOSTING PROGRAM PortsToronto, owner and operator of Billy Bishop Airport, is partnering with Wastenot Farms Organics Recycling to launch the Green Bins Growing composting program in its facilities, including Billy Bishop Airport.
-Wastenot Farms is an earthworm hatchery that sells red wigglers worms and collects food waste to make worm castings biofertilizer - an all-natural substitute to synthetic fertilizers.
-Participation in the program includes the collection and transport of organic waste via green-energy vehicle from Billy Bishop Airport to Wastenot Farms north of Toronto to be recycled as nutrients for the worms.
-In return, the airport will receive a yearly delivery of biofertilizer, which will then be donated to local community gardens and schools.
-DID YOU KNOW?

-Through the Green Bins Growing program, organizations have the capacity to redirect organics from landfill, produce all-natural biofertilizer, reduce carbon emissions, engage employees in sustainable behaviours and improve their overall environmental impact.

-Produce all-natural biofertilizer ENCOURAGING REUSABLE WATER BOTTLES ACROSS ALL OPERATIONS In 2018, Billy Bishop Airport continued to work with airport terminal owner Nieuport Aviation Infrastructure Partners to encourage passengers to travel with reusable water containers, reducing the need for plastic water bottles in the Billy Bishop Airport lounge.
+ENCOURAGING REUSABLE WATER BOTTLES ACROSS ALL OPERATIONS

+In 2018, Billy Bishop Airport continued to work with airport terminal owner Nieuport Aviation Infrastructure Partners to encourage passengers to travel with reusable water containers, reducing the need for plastic water bottles in the Billy Bishop Airport lounge.
 When going through security at all Canadian airports, including Billy Bishop Airport, passengers are required to empty their water bottles as liquids over 100 milliliters are not permitted by the Canadian Air Transport Security Authority (CATSA).

 The installation of water stations on the other side of security enables passengers to refill their water bottles, eliminating the need to purchase or use plastic bottles.
 Further, Billy Bishop Airport has provided all employees with a reusable water bottle and has banned single-use plastic water bottles from all offices.
 Water refill stations are located in the offices and facilities, in addition to the passenger lounges at Billy Bishop Airport.

-FOREIGN OBJECT DEBRIS (FOD) WALK Billy Bishop Airport held a Foreign Object Debris (FOD) Walk during Canadian Airport Safety Week in October 2018.
+FOREIGN OBJECT DEBRIS (FOD) WALK

+Billy Bishop Airport held a Foreign Object Debris (FOD) Walk during Canadian Airport Safety Week in October 2018.
 FOD - which can include plastics, metals and any refuse found on the airfield - is not only of concern from an environmental perspective, but is also a safety risk that can cause damage to aircraft and needs to be cleared.

 Plastic bottles don't decompose they photodegrade and break down into smaller toxic pieces that move up the food chain if they are eaten by fish and wildlife.
-DID YOU KNOW?

 In 2018, the water refilling stations in Billy Bishop Airport's passenger lounges have eliminated the need for 70,000 plastic water bottles.

 Bottled water takes 2,000 times more energy to produce than tap water.

-SUSTAINABLE SITE DESIGN AND CONSTRUCTION Best practices related to sustainability and environmental protection are followed by Billy Bishop Airport and its contractors during all planning, development and operational phases of any construction activity.
+SUSTAINABLE SITE DESIGN AND CONSTRUCTION

+Best practices related to sustainability and environmental protection are followed by Billy Bishop Airport and its contractors during all planning, development and operational phases of any construction activity.
 The following initiatives have been implemented by Billy Bishop Airport to raise the bar on sustainable-construction.

-Airfield Rehabilitation Project In September 2018, PortsToronto announced the completion of the Billy Bishop Airfield Rehabilitation Program - a significant threeyear rehabilitation initiative that included the reconstruction of runways and taxiways, the installation of new energy-efficient LED lighting and signage, and the construction of a Ground Run-up Enclosure (GRE) designed to dampen the noise associated with high-power aircraft engine ground run-up operations.
+Airfield Rehabilitation Project

+In September 2018, PortsToronto announced the completion of the Billy Bishop Airfield Rehabilitation Program - a significant threeyear rehabilitation initiative that included the reconstruction of runways and taxiways, the installation of new energy-efficient LED lighting and signage, and the construction of a Ground Run-up Enclosure (GRE) designed to dampen the noise associated with high-power aircraft engine ground run-up operations.
 The newly resurfaced runways are grooved which also increase friction levels that allow aircraft to slow down more rapidly, aiding in the reduction of carbon emissions.
-Barging During the three-year airfield rehabilitation, construction activities predominantly occurred at night when the airport was closed to air traffic.
-Given the time of day, measures were implemented to minimize the impact on area residents which included an award-winning barging operation that not only eliminated noise and traffic in the surrounding airport community but removed the equivalent of approximately 6,000 trucks off the neighbouring roads, reducing emissions and air pollution in the neighbourhood.